Please enter a search term to begin your search.

 The historic site of Amos Straw’s 19th century general store, displays include many country store artifacts—glass covered display cases, tin containers and boxes and advertising signs as well as an antique ticket booth.

 While touring the Village you’ll have plenty of time to work up an appetite.
-Stop by the Sandwich Shop between 11:30 a.m. and 3:30 p.m. to choose from a variety of tasty items — sandwiches, wraps, salads, hamburgers, hot dogs, and a Young at Heart section — all at reasonable prices.
-(Download the Menu.)
+Stop by the Sandwich Shop between 11:30 a.m. and 3:30 p.m. to choose from a variety of tasty items — sandwiches, wraps, salads, hamburgers, and hot dogs.
+Children's selections available.
+Click Menu here.

 Ice Cream ParlorGot a sweet tooth?
 Find relief in the Ice Cream Parlor!
 Old-fashioned sundaes, sodas, floats, frappes and cones prepared just for you from 11:30 a.m. to 3:30 p.m.